-Over the last few weeks, the media has reported on two significant Vatican reforms set in motion by Pope Francis.
-One, “Magnum Principium,” involved the fraught issue of liturgical translations, for which the pope shifted the responsibility back to national bishops’ conferences.
-The other, “Summa Familiae Cura,” rebooted a Rome-based academic institute established by Pope John Paul II to study family life, in order to incorporate some of Francis’ teachings on the subject.
+The Vatican announced on May 9 a decree from Pope Francis related to bishop accountability and child protection.
+The decree, "Vos Estis Lux Mundi," was issued motu proprio.
+This new law joins many others promulgated by Pope Francis, including “Magnum Principium,” which involved the fraught issue of liturgical translations, for which the pope shifted the responsibility back to national bishops’ conferences, as well as “Summa Familiae Cura,” which rebooted a Rome-based academic institute established by Pope John Paul II to study family life, in order to incorporate some of Francis’ teachings on the subject.

-In both instances, the pope’s teachings were issued motu proprio, a detail reported by Catholic journalists to underscore the significance of both moves.
+In all three instances, the pope’s teachings were issued motu proprio, a detail reported by Catholic journalists to underscore the significance of both moves.
 The Latin phrase certainly sounds weighty—and it is—but more than a few Catholics were left wondering what, exactly, it means.

 When a pope issues a document motu proprio, it means he does so by his own motivation.
 As Catholic News Service puts in its style guide, “Popes use it to signal a special personal interest in the subject.”
 The phrase motu proprio does not refer to a document itself, but rather the manner in which a document is released.
 That is, a document is released motu proprio when the pope wants to change or enact an existing church rule—or when he has something to say that is not in reply to a request or a petition but instead comes from his own interest in a particular matter.